 Illinois Lawyers for Victims Injured in Crashes Involving Uber or Lyft Vehicles

 In many communities throughout the country, including here in the greater Chicago area, ridesharing services like Uber and Lyft provide a convenient alternative to taxicabs.
-Also called “ride-hailing” these services are often faster, more accessible, and less expensive than traditional cabs.
+Also called “ride-hailing”, these services are often faster, more accessible, and less expensive than traditional cabs.
 When you use Uber and Lyft, you expect to arrive at your destination safely and without incident, but what happens when your Uber or Lyft vehicle is involved in an accident?
-Or, what if you are driving your own car and you are hit by an Uber, Lyft, or Maven vehicle?
-At Walsh, Knippen & Cetina, Chartered, our skilled personal injury attorneys can help you understand the web of insurance coverages associated with ridesharing services, and we will assist you in getting the compensation you deserve.
+Or, what if you are driving your own car and you are hit by an Uber or Lyft vehicle?
+At Walsh, Knippen & Cetina, Chartered, our skilled personal injury attorneys can help you understand the web of insurance coverage issues associated with ridesharing services, and we will assist you in getting the compensation you deserve.

 Every ridesharing passenger has the right to expect a safe Uber or Lyft ride.
 Part of every ridesharing fare goes toward driver and vehicle screenings, background checks, and driver education efforts.
 When you get into an Uber or Lyft vehicle, you are automatically covered under an insurance policy held by the rideshare company.
 This means that if you are injured during your ride, the company’s insurance coverage should pay for your medical expenses, lost wages, and other damages.

 Unfortunately, things are not always that easy.
 It is not uncommon for the insurance companies to attempt to avoid liability by shifting responsibility to the driver or vehicle owner or by downplaying the extent of your injuries.
 Our experienced attorneys can help you determine which insurance company should be responsible for your injuries and will work with you in filing the appropriate claims.